zammad/zammad-org/src/sr/reference/redis.md

 ---
 order: 9
-title: 'Redis Variables'
+title: 'Redis variables'
 ---

-# Redis Variables
+# Redis variables

 Zammad requires Redis to work.
 During package installation, it is installed automatically unless there is a Redis installation on the host already.
 In